Hugging Face Transformers's 72029-line llms.txt shows what thorough AI preparation looks like

 ... processing_class=tokenizer,

-Hugging Face Transformers is ready for AI search.
+Hugging Face Transformers is ready for AI.
 Are you?